jjunior84/airflow_series/01_setting_up/README.md

 ### docker-composer.yml

-The heart of our training, the composer file presents below is responsible by create our containers (all the four + dependency container)
+The heart of our training, the composer file presents below is responsible for creating our containers (all the four + dependency container)

 <details><summary>docker-composer.yml</summary>
 <span style="font-size:0.7em;">